srl-labs/containerlab/docs/manual/vrnetlab.md

 #### Nokia SR OS
 Nokia's virtualized SR OS, aka VSR/VSim has been added to containerlab supported kinds under the [vr-sros](kinds/vr-sros.md) kind.
 A [demo lab](../lab-examples/vr-sros.md) explains the way this kind can be used.

-To build a container image with SR OS inside users should follow [the instructions](https://github.com/hellt/vrnetlab/tree/master/sros#building-the-docker-image) provided and using the code of the forked version of a vrnetlab project.
+To build a container image with SR OS inside users should follow [the provided build instructions](https://github.com/hellt/vrnetlab/tree/master/sros#building-the-docker-image) and using the code of the forked version of a vrnetlab project.

+!!!warning
+    When building SR OS vrnetlab image for use with containerlab, **do not** provide the license during the image build process.
+The license shall be provided in the containerlab topology definition file[^1].

 #### Juniper vMX
 Juniper's virtualized MX router - vMX - has been added to containerlab supported kinds under the [vr-vmx](kinds/vr-vmx.md) kind.
 A [demo lab](../lab-examples/vr-vmx.md) explains the way this kind can be used.